c-vetter/eslint-config-rasenplanscher/src/rules-configurations/eslint/semi.md

 In summary, manual semicolons are actually harmful and should only be employed where absolutely necessary.
 The rule that actually looks out for that is [no-unexpected-multiline](no-unexpected-multiline.md).

 Also, see [semi-style](semi-style.md).

+For additional detail (and less opinion – 😄 gotcha!), see [An Open Letter to JavaScript Leaders Regarding Semicolons, by Isaac Z. Schlueter](https://blog.izs.me/2010/12/an-open-letter-to-javascript-leaders-regarding)